ESTATE PLANNING AND REDUCING INHERITANCE TAX

 Inheritance Tax is the tax that your beneficiaries may have to pay on your estate

-If you who own a home, or share of a home, and are leaving it to a direct descendant, for example to your child, you are entitled to an additional allowance, called the Residence Nil Rate Band.
+If you own a home, or share a home, and are leaving it to a direct descendant, for example to your child, you are entitled to an additional allowance, called the Residence Nil Rate Band.
 This effectively increases the threshold for Inheritance Tax and any unused allowance can also be transferred onto your spouse.